StayCool21/staycool21-photos/README.md

 3. Change the `baseurl` in `_config.yml`
 4. `$ bundle exec jekyll serve` - start/run the website

-### Build the website
+### Build the website (updated by Luke)
-1. `$ cd photography` - go to the project directory
-2. `$ npm install` - install all npm dependencies
+1. `$ npm install` - install all npm dependencies
+2. `python resize_images.py` - After putting the full-sized images in the /thumbs folder, type this to resize all images in /thumbs to thumbnails
 3. `$ gulp` - minify css, js, resize images, etc.

 Note: You only need to build the website if you make changes such as replacing the images, modifying the css styles, etc.

 ## ProTips

-### Resize Images
-I have made this as a [npm](https://www.npmjs.com) package with [gulp](http://gulpjs.com/) to __automate image resizing and thumbnail generation__.
-So if you're lazy like me then you can just do the following before you push your images to github.

-1. Fork and clone the project to your computer
-2. Go inside the project `$ cd photography`
-3. Install all dependencies by `$ npm install`
-4. Copy all your pictures (possibly jpg, the largest size available, straight from your camera) and put it inside `images` directory
-5. Run `$ gulp resize` to resize the images and to generate thumbnails automatically
-6. Push your changes to github.com by `$ git add --all` and `$ git commit -m "a nice commit message"` and then finally `$ git push origin master`

 ### Contact Form
 You can make the contact form work without the need of any server-side code.
 Just follow this [article on github](https://github.com/dwyl/html-form-send-email-via-google-script-without-server) which uses a simple google script to send emails or to upload to a google spreadsheet when someone submits the form.